mikolajhojda/30-seconds-of-julia/snippets/is_odd.md

 tags: math,beginner
 ---

-Returns True if the given number is odd, False otherwise.
+Returns `true` if the given number is odd, `false` otherwise.

-Checks whether a number is odd or even using the modulo (%) operator.
-Returns True if the number is odd, False if the number is even.
+Checks whether a number is odd or even using the modulo (`%`) operator.
+Returns `true` if the number is odd, `false` if the number is even.

 ```jl
 function is_odd(num)